Home » Recipes » Canning and Preserving Recipes » Easy Basic Salsa Recipe for Canning

 Use this easy home canning recipe for Basic Salsa with fresh tomatoes, onions, and peppers to keep fresh summer flavors in your pantry all year round.
 You can make it as mild or spicy as you like and add it to all your southwest recipes!

-I’m on a canning kick around here.
-How can I not be with all the great produce that’s available this time of year?
+This is the time of year that I always get on a huge canning kick.
+How can I not with all the great fresh produce that’s available?

-Today I’m sharing my basic canning recipe for salsa.
-The tomatoes are still coming in and peppers are ready, too, so it was time to go ahead and put up a few jars of this deliciousness to keep on hand for the winter.
+In this post, I’m sharing my basic canning recipe for salsa.
+With tomatoes and peppers starting to come to market, it’s a good time to go ahead and put up a few jars of this deliciousness to keep on hand for the winter.

 It’s so nice to open a jar of homemade salsa when it’s cold out and be able to taste those fresh summer tomatoes once more.
 Mmmmm.
 A jar of this in my Salsa Chicken recipe in the middle of winter…well, I have to say it’s just fabulous.

-This recipe makes five pints.
-That’s just about right for our household.
+This recipe makes five pints, which is just about right for our household.
 If you want to make more, you can double or triple the recipe.
 Just make sure that you keep the same proportions to guarantee that it’s safe for canning.

 Be sure to can enough to use in all your favorite southwest recipes!
 Of course, it’s great as a dip with tortilla chips, but it’s also fantastic added to tacos and burrito bowls or even in chili.

-• Fresh tasting, homemade salsa any time of year.
+• You can have fresh-tasting, homemade salsa any time of year.

-• Great way to use up garden tomatoes.
+• It’s a great way to use up garden tomatoes.

 • The sense of accomplishment you get from making and canning your own!